-Smart Venues and Habitats
+Smart Venues

 Perhaps not surprisingly, several major IT companies worldwide are developing technologies and products for Smart Venues or Live Events in some way or the other.
 Sports venues are increasingly aiming to become “smart stadiums” and are seeking ways to strengthen their relationship with the audience, increase audience participation and monetise (video) content.
 They are dependent on innovative technologies to achieve these goals.
 The market potential towards stadiums is large, but the market opportunities for the solutions will reach further than large stadiums.
 The innovative solutions which are being developed are smart city solutions which are tested in a field lab in a real circumstances and with real end-users.
 These are proven smart city solutions